isabella232/drawIT/README.md

 # drawIT
-Create IT architecture diagrams from code or tooling.
+Automate creation of diagrams.

 ## Overview

-drawIT creates diagrams that can be viewed in IBM2 on diagrams.net.
+Automate creation of diagrams that can be viewed in IBM2 on diagrams.net.

 Use cases:
 - Code-to-Diagram: